sickozell/SickoCV/README.md

 The Sync button or a trigger on the Sync Switch Input, toggles between manual or synced rate.
 SYNC input accepts triggers, like clock or other pulses, used to calculate the main rate.
 PPC (Pulses Per Cycles) knob sets the number of triggers (from 1 to 24) on the SYNC input needed to achieve 1 cycle of the main rate.
-The “X” knobs set each oscillator's rate calculated on the main rate.
+The “X” knobs set each oscillator's rate calculated on the main rate from 1/21x to 21x, center position is 1x and it equals to main rate.
 The default waveshape of each oscillator is triangle, the RAMP buttons switch to sawtooth waveshape.
 The default starting cycle value of each oscillator is 0v, the “down arrow” buttons set it to the maximum, and if ramp waveshape is selected, it will result in an inverted sawtooth (ramp down)
 Default output range of oscillators is unipolar 0-10v, the “b” buttons modify the range to bipolar +5/-5v.
 A trigger on RST input, resets all oscillators cycle, restarting waveforms from 0v or from maximum if "down arrow" button is on.

+#### Right-click Menu
+There are some "X" knob presets selectable on the right-click menu.
+They refer to multiply or divide main rate by following series types: integer, even, odd, prime, fibonacci.

 [back to top](#table-of-contents)